 You’d be surprised that most forms of discrimination of legal in New York.
 Since New York is an at-will state, an employer can terminate a person for a good reason, bad reason, or no reason at all.
 However, there are some categories of discrimination that are illegal.
 These categories are designed to protect certain groups of employees called “suspect classes.”
 If your employer discriminates based on the following list, it is a violation of state and federal law:

 In addition to the state and federal laws, the federal Title VII of the Civil Rights Act of 1964, New York also has its own anti-discrimination laws under its own Human Rights Law.
 Can I sue my employer for firing me?
 Yes, you can.
-If you were subjected to any of the above discrimination, you should talk with an employment law attorney right away.
+If you were subjected to any of the above discrimination, you should talk with a labor attorney in NYC right away.

 As recent as September 30, 2020, employers in New York must provide employees with up to 56 hours of paid sick leave per year.
 Reasons for paid sick leave include: